U.S. Route 371: Arkansas

 US 371 contains about 134 mi in South Arkansas.

 US 371 enters Arkansas in Columbia County.
 The route runs north to intersect AR 160 in Taylor and winds east to Magnolia.
 A concurrency with US 82 begins in Magnolia, and continues north to the city limits.
 US 371 continues west to meet AR 98 in Waldo, before heading north to enter Nevada County.
 The route next meets AR 32 and AR 76 before entering Rosston, where a short concurrency with US 278 forms.
-US 371 meets AR 372 before entering Prescott, where the route runs with AR 24 and is intersected by Interstate 30 before entering Hempstead County.
+US 371 meets AR 372 before entering Prescott, where the route meets AR 24 and is intersected by Interstate 30 before entering Hempstead County.

 US 371 winds through Hempstead County west and north, concurring briefly with AR 195 and eventually entering Howard County.
 The route passes through Nashville, again meeting US 278, and runs west through rural land and into Sevier County.
 In Sevier County, US 371 meets US 59/US 71, which form a northern concurrency, eventually adding US 70 as well.
 These four routes run together west to De Queen, at which US 371 terminates.

 History

 Initially referenced as the Bi-State Corridor, the Arkansas State Highway Commission designated several state highways as a proposed corridor to seek AASHTO approval as a US highway in January 1994.
-Upon receiving approval, the route was officially commissioned in Arkansas as Highway 371 on August 24, 1994.
+Upon receiving approval, the route was officially commissioned in Arkansas as Highway 371 on 24 August 1994.